-To completely implement and analyze progress on Sustainable Development Goals, decision makers require a lot of information and statistics which are perfect, timely, adequately disaggregated, applicable, accessible as well as pretty easy to use.
-Data accessibility and quality have gradually enhanced over the period of time.
-Though, statistical volume still requires solidification, and when it comes to data literacy, it has to be evolved at every level of the decision making process.
-This will need a lot of organized efforts on the part of data creators and users from numerous data solutions.
-It will also require a host of innovative techniques to produce and implement the data and statistics while addressing the multi-layered obstacles of sustainable development.
+A variety of data, insights and statistics are required to implement the Sustainable Development Goals.
+The information should be valuable, insightful, timely, apt and adequate for the decision makers to make strategies and key decisions.
+The data has to be accurate, timely, apt and adequate.
+Though statistical volume still requires solidification, and when it comes to data literacy, it has to be evolved at every level of the decision-making process.
+It will need a lot of organized efforts on the part of data creators and users from numerous data solutions.
+Overcoming multi-layered barriers to sustainable development will also require innovative technologies to generate and implement data and statistics.

 The UN Global Goals.
 Source: United Nations

-Large number of the respondents see For example, in Jakarta, Twitter interactions on the cost of rice have offered a ground-breaking way to review the actual costs.
-In Philippines, World Bank is working in collaboration with the ride-hailing service supplier in order to launch Open Traffic Initiative.
-They are presently using the company’s driver data in order to get almost real-time traffic information and related statistics, like flow, speed, as well as information about the delays at intersections.
-This information will help to study critical parts of traffic management.
+For example, data from the social media platforms has played a pivotal role, like in Jakarta, Twitter feeds on the cost of rice provided an amazing way to assess the actual costs.
+Philippines, World Bank is working in partnership with the ride-hailing service provider to launch an Open Traffic Initiative.
+Organization’s driver data could be used to attain the real-time traffic information and stats.
+The data includes, the speed, flow, delays at intersections and much more.
+This information could play a vital role in traffic management.

 United Nations Statistics Division has a comprehensive record of many Big Data project, including the old and the new ones.
 It contains information related to the scanner data from the supermarket chains to the data related to the online prices received from web-scraping.

 There is simply no doubt that effective use of Big Data is capable of filling the existing data gaps for SDGs.
 Although, there is also a requirement of increasing the use of the Big Data analytics solutions as well.